sathwikkayithala/nba-player-performance-predictor/README.md

 # Player Performance Predictor

 ## Overview
-This application was mostly designed to predict a player's performance for an upcoming season based on historical data.
+This application was designed to predict a player's performance for an upcoming season based on recorded data.

 ## Technologies Used
 - **Backend**: Django